 How To Get Started on a 499:

-- We expect to update the 499 projects by February 1st.
+- We expect to update the 499 projects on our website prior to February 1st, 2022.

 - Students are expected to provide an unofficial transcript to their potential supervisor, thus confirming their eligibility for a 499 project.